OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 ## Why use config as code?

 Git is the perfect solution for versioning code and keeping track of changes over time.
-It has established patterns for branching the code and publishing and approving changes.
+It has established patterns for branching the code and for publishing and approving changes.
 It also allows you to compare versions and travel back in time if you need to.

-Using Git to version control your config as code, you can:
+The Octopus Config as Code feature enables you to store your deployment process as configuration files in a Git repository rather than in the Octopus database.
+You can use config as code to:

 - Branch your configuration and test changes in the branch before merging them
 - Review and collaborate on changes using pull requests